caligin/jdk-makefile/README.md

 - Enforce security configuration on crypto. (e.g. disable weak cyphers, enable jce unlimited)
 - JDK license.
 If it has to be accepted, accept it.
 But at least make it 'accept & package once, install on all machines/vms/containers'

+Why not webupd8
+=
+- I'm not ok with the package installation to be interactive
+- I'm not ok with no one willingly clicking the "I accept" button when using the apt-get skip-interactive features

 JDK license considerations
 =
 The license agreement is personal || company-wise if you accept it representing your company (and have the right to), therefore downloading it once, package it for internal use & distribute it inside the boundaries of your machines || your organization should be ok.